exercism/go/concepts/errors-handling/about.md

 }
 ```

-When no errors have to be returned, return `nil`:
+When no errors are encountered, return `nil`:

 ```go
 func Foo() (int, error) {